This Week in Health CareSM, September 2, 2015

-Every Wednesday, Stateside Associates selects some health care-related state events to highlight in This Week in Health Care.
+Every Wednesday, Stateside Associates selects some health care-related state and local events to highlight in This Week in Health Care.

-> To provide feedback, or for more information about these issues or Stateside Associates’ Health Care Practice, please contact Robert Holden at (703) 525-7466 or firstname.lastname@example.org.
+To provide feedback, or for more information about these issues or Stateside Associates’ Health Care Practice, please contact Robert Holden at (703) 525-7466 or firstname.lastname@example.org.

 The Medicaid Agency will accept comments until September 4 regarding proposed amendments to a rule concerning the preferred drug list.
 Becky Lukaesko at email@example.com